 The only research in this area reflects the benefits of melatonin for children with diagnosed sleep disorders, attention-deficit hyperactivity disorder, autism and other special populations.
 It should be noted that all of these studies involved a small population and only sought findings of short-term use.

 There is no clear picture of the long-term effects of OTC sleep-promoting medication on children, and this is precisely why we don’t recommend relying on melatonin supplements or Tylenol PM to help kids sleep.
 Instead, any long-term strategy for improving sleep quality and quantity in kids should focus on behavioral interervention.

 The Canadian Paediatric Society’s paper agrees, stating: “Canadian-wide data on the use of pharmacotherapy to treat, and guidelines for managing pediatric sleep disorders are urgently needed, along with pediatric data on sleep medication safety and dosing.
-Counseling for families should focus on emphasizing behavioural strategies and discouraging pharmacotherapy for managing pediatric insomnia.”
-The statement from the medical community is extremely clear on this issue, yet many parents continue to give their children OTC sleep-promoting medication without knowledge of the long-term effects.
+Counseling for families should focus on emphasizing behavioral strategies and discouraging pharmacotherapy for managing pediatric insomnia.”

 How can parents encourage healthy sleep for their children without turning to OTC sleep-promoting medication?
-Parents need to understand that a true sleep disorder is extremely rare in children and requires a medical diagnosis.
-Most children who experience difficulty sleeping are dealing with disorderly sleep, not a sleep disorder.
-Because sleep is a learned behaviour the following behavioural interventions offer an effective solution.
+Since sleep is a learned behavior, the following behavioural interventions can be an effective solution for many families.